haochuan/react-fundamental/doc/part11/hoc.md

 # High Order Component

+A higher-order component (HOC) is an advanced technique in React for reusing component logic.
+HOCs are not part of the React API, per se.
+They are a pattern that emerges from React’s compositional nature.
+1
 A higher-order component is a function that takes a component and returns a new component, for the concept of resuable component.

 ### High Order Component Pattern